Contacts

 A single-entry visa permits the holder to cross the Schengen border only once; upon exiting, the visa is immediately rendered invalid.
 A double-entry visa allows two entries and exits from the Schengen area, while a multiple-entry visa permits unrestricted travel within the Schengen area for the duration of its validity.

-To expedite the application process, it's advisable to use only the standard forms, ensuring they're fully completed and signed.
+To accelerate the application process, it's advisable to use only the standard forms, ensuring they're fully completed and signed.
 If the trip is urgent, it's recommended to include documents proving the urgency, such as a hotel reservation, a copy of your air ticket, etc.

 For those seeking a Schengen visa or a study visa to Italy, the application should be made at the consulate of the country where the majority of your time will be spent.
 If you plan to visit multiple Schengen countries, apply to the consulate of the country where you'll spend the most time.